 Titles and Roles

 - Associate Professor, Department of Hematology and Medical Oncology

 - Emory University School of Medicine

-- Associate Program Director of the Hematology and Medical Oncology Fellowship Training Program
+- Director, Hematology and Medical Oncology Fellowship Program

 - Winship Cancer Institute of Emory University